CoLRev-Environment/colrev/docs/source/user_resources/2_5_pdf_screen.rst

 .. _PDF screen:

-Step 5: Full-text screen
+Step 5: PDF screen
 ---------------------------------------------

-The full-text screen refers to the final inclusion or exclusion of records based on full-text documents.
+The PDF screen refers to the final inclusion or exclusion of records based on PDF documents.
 Screening criteria, which can be inclusion or exclusion criteria, are a means to making these decisions more transparent (e.g., in a PRISMA flow chart).
 Records are only included when none of the criteria is violated.